Doubts linger over iPhone display maker JDI's shaky Chinese rescue

-TOKYO -- LCD maker Japan Display has escaped immediate bankruptcy by lining up 80 billion yen ($758 million) in aid from Chinese investors, but the company remains dogged by uncertainty on the outcome of the rescue.
+TOKYO -- LCD maker Japan Display has escaped immediate bankruptcy by lining up 80 billion yen ($758 million) in aid from Chinese investors, but the company remains dogged by uncertainty over the long-delayed rescue.

 The money-losing Apple supplier, also known as JDI, faced questions at a Friday news conference over whether China's Harvest Tech Investment Management and Hong Kong's Oasis Management would follow through with their investment promise.

-The tangle of motivations behind the long-delayed rescue, which ropes in Apple and a Japanese state investment fund, adds to the uncertainty.
+The tangle of motivations behind the bailout, which ropes in Apple and a Japanese state investment fund, adds to the uncertainty.

 "We don't expect any major delays in the transaction," said Minoru Kikuoka, JDI's chief financial officer and incoming president.